forcedotcom/salesforcedx-vscode/README.md

    it will ask you to install them. **Please do so since this includes the linters and formatters**.

+## Pre-requisites for Windows Development

+These are instructions for _developing_ the extensions on Windows since there are some quirkiness with the way Windows behaves.
+This does not affect the actual extensions that we distribute.

+1. Same as above.
+1. You should have use the Bash Shell instead of Powershell or the Command Prompt.
+1. You should install VS Code Insiders from [here](https://code.visualstudio.com/insiders).
+Without this, you won't be able to run the end-to-end tests while VS Code is open.
+You will see an error of the form "Running extension tests from the command line is currently only supported if no other instance of Code is running."
+To circumvent that you, you could close VS Code each time you run the tests.
+Or you can install the Insiders version so that it can run the tests in Code while you work in the Insiders version.

 ## Structure

 ### Packages